wikaweo/hiq-technical-test/README.md

 * The user should upload a file from his or her browser to the server and then be presented with the processed text.
 * In the processed text the application should surround every occurrance of the most used word with foo and bar.
     * Example: if the most used word is 'presis', the processed text should display 'foopresisbar' instead of 'presis'.
+* In this repository you'll find some useful textfiles for testing your application.
 * Chose one of the option below for your web application:
     * Develop a web application (frontend only)
     * Develop a restful web API (backend only)